robert-quainoo/OFDM-16-64-QAM-Wireless-Radio-Implementation-/README.md

 1. Download all the files in the **Functions** and **Others** directories.
 2. Ensure you have MATLAB installed on your system.
-3. To simulate the OFDM process, run `generate_ofdm_signal.m` to generate the signal, then use `transmitterOFDM.m` to send the signal.
+3. To simulate the OFDM process, run `transmitterOFDM.m` to generate the waveform and send it to the SG.
 4. Use `receiverOFDM.m` to receive and demodulate the signal.